-Early in 1967 my new boss hired me see patients and to organize the new clinic for neuclear medicine1 - it was the first one in Germany outside the universities - including documentation.
-When I presented him documentation sheets for punched cards - I have been very poud of them - he asked me what we needed (a key punch machine and a sorter) and who should do it: The physician had to fill in the forms and the secretary to keypunch them.
+Early in 1967 my new boss hired me to see patients and to organize the new clinic for nuclear medicine (the first one in Germany outside the universities) including documentation.
+When I presented him with documentation sheets for punched cards - I have been very poud of them - he asked me what we needed (a key punch machine and a sorter) and who should do it: The physician had to fill in the forms and the secretary to keypunch them.
 Additional work for both, not to speak of the costs.
 He threw me out.
-The secretary saw my sad face and asked if it xould not be done otherwise: She had realized that we were dictating always the same phrases in the same order with only a few variations.
-She has had the idea of computerizing it.
+The secretary saw my sad face and asked if it could not be done otherwise: She had realized that we were always dictating the same phrases in the same order with only a few variations.
+She triggered the idea of computerizing it.
 Without her, Frau Wenz, I would not have dared to engage on programmed reporting.

-The typewriter with paper tape punch unit was borrowed.
-The IBM 360/30 at the city of Duisburg calculating center was interested.
-The system Programmer Horst Baumann helped me and taught me Assembly language.
-January 1, 1968 the system went into daily routine.
+A typewriter with a paper tape punch unit was borrowed.
+The data processing center of the city of Duisburg was interested.
+It worked with an IBM 360/30 computer.
+The system programmer Horst Baumann helped me and taught me /360-Assembly language.
+January 1, 1968 the system went into daily routine[5].
 And I had learned the first lesson: If you wish to get good data from the physician you have to relieve him of work, you have to reward him.
 The system must save time.
 It did: The doctor needed much less time, the secretary had to type much less and the reports were printed daily by the computer.
-Since there were no restrictions to add free text wherever needed, the programmed reporting was well received.
+Since there were no restrictions to add free text wherever needed, without any restrictions for the physician to express himself, the programmed reporting was well received.